-Travelling folk can easily picture the scene: the setting sun, the gurgling river, boats put-putting in the distance and so on.
-A minor hubbub as goods and passengers alighted from the craft.
-The usual mix of tourists and locals milling about before eventually dispersing.
-It was, in short, typical of the more popular stops along the Southeast Asian trail.
+Travelling folk can easily picture the scene: the setting sun, the gurgling river, boats putt-putting in the distance and so on.
+A minor hubbub occurred as goods and passengers alighted from the craft, the usual mix of tourists and locals milled about before eventually dispersing.
+The scene indicated, in short, traits typical of the more popular stops along the Southeast Asian trail.

 Most would flock to Don Det, Don Khong or Don Khon.
 It all seemed much of a muchness.
 Rural life in Laos writ large.
-No noise, no commotion, no traffic to speak of.
-Looking for a bridge to cross could easily be considered drama, such was the total lack of concern.
-The easy pace of life was key.
-Cheap waterside accommodation, cheap food, no power save candlelight.
+No noise, no commotion, no traffic.
+Looking for a bridge to cross could easily be considered a drama, further exemplifying the total lack of concern emanating from the locale.
+The pace of life proved vital: cheap waterside accommodation, inexpensive food, no power save for candlelight.
 Rent a bike and explore the myriad islets and sandbars or sit in a tube and gently float downriver.
 That was it.
 Sit back, kick back, relax.
 The world still existed but deflected away to another plane entirely: earthly concerns held no sway in the bubble of Si Phan Don.